 Severn appears to be the only publicly traded bank taking on cannabis customers in any real way.
 Looking forward, it’s impossible to predict the winners among banks when the banking bill passes because most banks have not announced their plans.
 Wells Fargo has said that it will not enter the cannabis banking market even after that banking bill passes – it’s going to wait until full federal legalization.
 I suspect most of the big national banks will come to the same conclusion.

 Regional banks will be the winners here, but I don’t know which ones.
-I do have a friend, Tim Melvin, who follows the banking industry very closely.
+I do have a friend who follows the banking industry very closely.
 I’ve asked him to let me know when there’s a standout, and when that company appears, I’ll share it with you just as I did with Severn Bank.
 You can read my report on Severn by clicking here.

 Of course, banking wasn’t the only news our members had questions about.

 Elroy J. wants to know: “How does CVS plan to accept payment from CBD sales?
 Is it legal to use credit or debit card?”

 Thanks for the question, Elroy.
 While CBD companies may have trouble securing financing from banks, they do not have the problems with deposits that THC-cannabis companies do.
 CVS can take a credit card payment for its CBD products just as easily as it can for shampoo.